learn-co-students/module-4-code-challenge-round-3-sfo01-seng-ft-060120-attendance-tracker-1597162584/README.md

 > Note: If you are going to attempt these advanced deliverables, please be sure to have a working commit with all the Core Deliverables first!

+As a user:

 1. I can sort students by name or attending status.
 2. I can change which course a student is enlisted to.

 ## Rubric